-- If the product is sent to your supplier:
+- Ship the item to your supplier

-- They will refund you or send a replacement to the customer at no extra cost.
+- They will refund you or send a replacement to the customer at no extra cost

-- The customer will either get a new product or a refund.
+- The customer will either get a new product or a refund

-Criteria To Consider:
+Payment Gateway Criteria To Consider:

-One of the biggest issues with payment gateways is the risk of getting shut down.
-As you scale your business.
-Payment gateways (like PayPal, Shopify Payments, etc.) become hesitant to work with you.
-Because of potentially high returns and possible chargebacks.
+When setting up your online business, consider using two gateways to experiment and determine which one you prefer.
+But one of the biggest issues with payment gateways is the risk of getting shut down as you scale your business.
+In addition, payment gateways (like PayPal, Shopify Payments, etc.) hesitate to work with you because of potentially high returns and possible chargebacks.